seminho77/WebEngineering/README.md

 The show/hide comment control button is not currently keyboard-accessible.
 Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key?

 ## Accessibility Report: Comment Section Toggle Button

-### Requirement
-Ensure the "Show/Hide comments" toggle button is keyboard-accessible, allowing users to navigate and activate it with the Tab key and Return/Space keys.

 ### Solution and Implementation
 This functionality was already addressed as part of the semantic HTML adjustments.
 The toggle button for showing/hiding comments is implemented as a native `<button>` element, which naturally supports keyboard accessibility, enabling: